HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="extraneousmark"></a>extraneous mark
-A mark on a [paper ballot](#paperballot) that appears to be unrelated to the act of indicating a voterâ€™s selection.
-Examples include: a mark made unintentionally by a [voter](#voter) that is obviously not related to making a selection; a hesitation mark, a dot within or outside of the target area made by resting a pen or pencil on the [ballot](#ballot); written notes or identifying information not related to indication of the voterâ€™s selection; or printing defects.
+A mark on a [paper ballot](#paperballot) that appears to be unrelated to the act of indicating a voter's selection.
+Examples include: a mark made unintentionally by a [voter](#voter) that is obviously not related to making a selection; a hesitation mark, a dot within or outside of the target area made by resting a pen or pencil on the [ballot](#ballot); written notes or identifying information not related to indication of the voter's selection; or printing defects.

 \#vvsg
 ## <a name="failure"></a>failure